REMOVE COST AND ADD QUALITY USING MARSHALL’S “VALUE ENGINEERING SOLUTIONS”

 Many times, a customer may be looking for specific characteristics in a material.
 A material having high tensile strength will allow the component to withstand a great deal of tension without breaking.
 Conversely, a low tensile strength material may have a high compressive strength but be more brittle.

 Applying the right material in the right condition will result in improved performance.
-For example, a customer may need a very hard stainless steel and heat treated or cold worked material may be the right choice.
+For example, a customer may need a very hard stainless steel, or heat treated or cold worked material may be the right choice.
 If the component is used in a more aggressive environment, where corrosion is possible, a higher alloyed stainless steel may be required.
 In special situations, there are magnetic and nonmagnetic types or stainless steel with varying characteristics.

 Marshall Can Help